-On the second page should start the main text of the manuscript, beginning with the INTRODUCTION.
-The text should be structured to have major headings, sub-heading and sub-sub-headings.
 Major headings should be flushed to the left, CAPITALISED and bolded.
-Sub-headings should also be flushed to the left; only the first letter of the beginning words of sub-headings should be capitalised, but the rest of the words should be in lower case, except in the case of proper nouns.
-The sub-sub-heading should also be flushed to the left but written in italics.
+Sub-headings should also be flushed to the left and in bold; only the first letter of the beginning words of sub-headings should be capitalised, but the rest of the words should be in lower case, except in the case of proper nouns.
+The sub-sub-heading should also be flushed to the left but written in italics and in bold.
 Only the beginning word of the sub-sub-headings should be capitalised.
 The major headings expected in each article are listed above under 'Structure of manuscripts'.